-The storm drainage system is a network of drains, pipes and ponds designed to channel storm water directly to our rivers.
+The stormwater system is a network of drains, pipes and ponds designed to channel storm water directly to our rivers.
 Everything residents wash down the storm drains ends up in our rivers.

-It is an offence to allow any prohibited material into the Storm Drainage System.
+It is an offence to allow any prohibited material into the stormwater system.
 Examples of prohibited materials include: soil, waste, animal waste, fecal matter, cooking oils, greases, gasoline, motor oil, transmission fluids, solvents, paint, cement, sawdust, yard waste, pesticides, biomedical waste, hazardous waste, soaps, odorous materials, detergents and water from hot tubs.

 Vehicles must be washed at a car wash and not on a road, an alley or a driveway.